Muterra/doc-golix/web_muse_101.md

 + Your friend Alice's mailbox
 + Your enemy Bob's mailbox

 Here, there *is no concept of insecure transfer*.
 Every single ~~message~~ postcard is inside those special security envelopes.
-Let's walk through sending Alice another message, this time on the Muse:
+Let's walk through sending Alice another message, this time with Muse:

 1. You and Alice agree on a notary (or multiple notaries).
 You can make them as easy or as hard to impersonate as you'd like.
 This time, the notary checks *your* ID, instead of just the post office's.
 2. You and Alice exchange addresses